Composite pulses for robust universal control of singlet-triplet qubits: Results

-For $h_0=0$, we assume for simplicity that the pulse is of a binary form where $J(t)$ alternates between its extremal values of $0$ and $J_{\text{max}}$.
+\textbf{{ {SUPCODE}} for \boldmath $h_0=0$.} For $h_0=0$, we assume for simplicity that the pulse is of a binary form where $J(t)$ alternates between its extremal values of $0$ and $J_{\text{max}}$.
 Expanding the evolution operator of the system, $U\left(T\right) = \mathcal{T}\left\{\exp\left[-i\int_{0}^Tdt H\left(t\right) \right]\right\}$, in powers of $\delta h/J_{\text{max}}$, we choose the time duration of each segment such that the zeroth order term is a rotation about $\hat{z}$ by the desired angle and one or more successively higher order terms vanish.
-Details are given in the Supplementary Information, where we also rigorously show that there is no pulse which cancels all higher orders for finite $J_{\text{max}}$.
+We give details in the Methods, and in Supplementary Discussion we also rigorously show that there is no pulse which cancels all higher orders for finite $J_{\text{max}}$.
 Thus, we find three-, five-, seven-, and nine-piece {\sc supcode} pulses that perform arbitrary rotations about $\hat{z}$ while canceling undesired terms up to the first, second, second, and third order in $\delta h/J_{\text{max}}$, respectively.
+(We note that in this special case, the first order cancellation could also be performed via Ref.~\cite{Bensky.10}.)
 An example of the five-piece {\sc supcode} pulse, which cancels first and second order terms in $\delta h/J_{\text{max}}$ in the evolution operator (corresponding to second and fourth order terms in the gate error), is shown in Fig.~\ref{fivepiecepulse}.
 Figure \ref{blochevol5piecePidiv2} traces the evolution of a particular initial state on the Bloch sphere under a five-piece {\sc supcode} pulse designed to perform a $\pi/2$ rotation about $\hat{z}$.

 We define the average error per gate, $\Delta$, as